Superior highly composite number

-In mathematics, a superior highly composite number is a natural number which has the highest ratio of its number of divisors to some positive power of itself than any other number.
+In number theory, a superior highly composite number is a natural number which, in a particular rigorous sense, has many divisors.
+Particularly, it is defined by a ratio between the number of divisors an integer has and that integer raised to some positive power.

+For any possible exponent, whichever integer has the greatest ratio is a superior highly composite number.
 It is a stronger restriction than that of a highly composite number, which is defined as having more divisors than any smaller positive integer.

-The first 10 superior highly composite numbers and their factorization are listed.
+The first ten superior highly composite numbers and their factorization are listed.